Welcome! We’re excited for you to join the Dallas Regional Science and Engineering Fair

 Eligibility

-All students from public, private, and home schools within the Region 10 service area are invited to participate in the Dallas Science Fair!
+Students begin by entering the fair at their local public, private, charter or home school.
+The top projects at each school advance to district fairs then the regional fair.
 Public school students will typically compete in a school and/or district competition to gain eligibility for DRSEF.
 Private schools typically hold a school fair to qualify students for DRSEF.
-Homes school students should contact the fair to learn more on gaining entry to the fair.

 Junior Division